Angolan Scarp Savanna and Woodlands

 Ecoregion Size (1000 ha):

 Angola is one of the most biodiverse countries in Africa, and the escarpment forests are the most significant regions in the country.
 Here you will find the majority of Angola’s endemic birds, including the charismatic grey-striped francolin.
-Political instability and civil war for the past 30 years in the region has brought about serious impact to the ecoregion, on one hand halting development and clearing of intact forest into agriculture and settlement, on the other hand disrupting all effective operations in protected areas, leading to serious problems of poaching.
+Political instability and civil war for the past 30 years in the region has brought about serious impact to the ecoregion, on the one hand halting development and clearing of intact forest into agriculture and settlement, on the other hand disrupting all effective operations in protected areas, leading to serious problems of poaching.
 However, new hope for conservation arises after the war ended.

 The ecoregion comprises a long narrow strip of land between the Atlantic Ocean, the southwest arid biome of Angola and the top of the scarp face of the Central African Plateau.
 It includes two main geomorphologic regions: the Coastal Belt and the Transition Zone.
 The Transition Zone is a discontinuous escarpment belt formed through erosion of the ancient massif, which runs more or less parallel to the coast.

 The ecoregion has a tropical climate with summer rain.
 Along the coast, the cold Benguela current influences the climate so that humidity is high year-round while annual rainfall is low, ranging from 400 mm to 800 mm.
-Offshore, the Benguela Current meets warm equatorial waters and produces mists that are precipitated by the escarpment.
+Offshore, the Benguela Current meets warm equatorial waters and produces mists precipitated by the escarpment.
 A narrow belt on the escarpment combines high summer rainfall of the inland areas with the year-round humidity of the coastal plains.
 Total precipitation within this zone is thought to exceed 1,600 mm.

 Vegetation is highly varied and ranges from dry woodland and wooded grassland to humid mist forest.
 The woodland forests are characterized by species of Sterculia setigera, Euphorbia conspicua, Strychnos spp., Acacia welcitschii, and baobob.
 On the upper slopes of the escarpment, humid mist forests patches is of Guineo-Congolian affinity with dominant tree species such as Celtis prantlii, Morus mezozygia, Albizia glaberrima, A. gummifera, Ficus mucuso, and F. exasperata.

 The escarpment allows subspecies to develop in the drier southwest arid and Brachystegia biomes by forming a barrier between them.
-The escarpment zone with its great range of elevations and relatively high humidity has provided refugia for forest species in periods of climatic desiccation.
+The escarpment zone, with its great range of elevations and relatively high humidity has provided refugia for forest species in periods of climatic desiccation.
 The scarp forest is important for bird endemism as well as being a biogeographic barrier influencing speciation.

 Strictly endemic or near-endemic bird species include grey-striped francolin, red-crested tauraco, Angola helmetshrike, white-fronted wattle-eye, and Angola slaty-flycatcher.
 In the northernmost part of the ecoregion are forests and grasslands of the Guineo-Congolia/Zambezia regional transition zone.
 Forest mammals include Beecroft's scaly-tailed squirrel, forest giant squirrel, forest elephant, potto, bay duiker, and water chevrotain.